kernel-community/kernel/docs/resources/gaming/curveball.md

 description: A Deeper dive into gaming projects and resources.
 ---

-# A Collection of Delightful Links
+# ⚾ A Collection of Delightful Links

-A curated selection resources and projects shared by in the KERNEL Gaming Guild 🙏
+A curated selection of resources and projects shared by the KERNEL Gaming Guild 🙏

 ## Gaming Guild Projects